neuratim/frameosu-music/README.md

 *Doing it without the command: see* **Adding a track by hand** *at the end.*

-**None of it ships inside the app, and that is the point.** NeuraTiM FrameOsu carries music of its own — 22 pieces, 91.2 MB, committed with the app — so a reel can be cut with sound before anything is downloaded.
+**None of it ships inside the app, and that is the point.** NeuraTiM FrameOSU carries music of its own — 22 pieces, 91.2 MB, committed with the app — so a reel can be cut with sound before anything is downloaded.
 This repository is the *other* library: everything here can be previewed immediately through one